-Best trail running hydration packs of 2023
+Best running hydration packs and vests for 2025

 Nothing is more important than staying hydrated, especially out on the trails.
 Here are some of the best packs to do just that.

-Best trail running hydration packs 2023
+Best running hydration packs and race vests tried and tested

-by Trail Magazine |
+by Fliss Freeborn |

-Posted on
+Updated on

 Especially because not all of us are blessed with gymnastic skills on the move.
 We don’t want to spend ages contorting at the hip and fiddling around looking for that all-important water flask, and we especially do not want a bag that requires stopping and taking off just to fish out an energy gel.

 Front pockets, hip stashes, somewhere for a phone and, of course, a system for keeping hydrated on the move.
-And preferably enough storage to carry a running jacket and some sweets.
+And preferably enough storage to carry a waterproof running jacket and some sweets.
 Those are the qualifying factors for our shortlist – good features and an even better fit is what wins around here.

-Scott Trail TR 10 – Best in test
+Best in test – Scott Trail TR 10

 We’ve selected the best hydration packs for a range of running styles, from short and fast woodland jaunts to monstrous mountain ultras.
 So, keep that in mind when you make your final choice.
 Just as you'd ensure you had the best ultra running shoes for 150km race, you'll want to find the best pack for your style of run.
 Sprinting over Skiddaw in the pouring rain in February has very different storage requirements than a leisurely June jog… for most of us anyway.